georgesturrock/CaseStudy2/CS2Markdown.md

 Libraries
 ---------

-Two R libraries were used to address the requirements for both sections.
-"ggplot2" is used for all visualizations. "dplyr" is used to cleanse and manipulate data.
+Three R libraries were used to address the requirements for both sections. "ggplot2" is used for all visualizations. "dplyr" is used to cleanse and manipulate data. "gridExtra" is used specifically to produce a combined plot in the final section of this document.

 ``` {.r}
 source("CS2Libraries.R")